How Sexual Rejection Really Impacts Relationships

 This appears to be an adaptive response: If you think your partner might not be in the mood, it seems too risky to get it wrong and experience rejection yet again.

-When their partner hears that their rejection hurts more deeply than they thought, they sometimes reject less often, try to initiate a bit more, or—and this is just as helpful—they become more mindful of rejecting in kinder ways.
-A cold shrug or eye roll becomes, “Sorry, tonight I’m really not feeling it,” with a conciliatory offer such as, "Maybe we can find time tomorrow or this weekend?” or, "Maybe we could just sit and cuddle on the couch instead.”
+When their partner hears that their rejection hurts more deeply than it seemed, the partner sometimes rejects less often, tries to initiate a bit more, or—and this is just as helpful—becomes more mindful of rejecting in kinder ways.
+A cold shrug or eye roll becomes, “Sorry, tonight I’m really not feeling it,” with a conciliatory offer such as, "Maybe we can find time tomorrow or this weekend?” or "Maybe we could just sit and cuddle on the couch instead.”

 You might be surprised at what a shift like this can do for a relationship.

 Never want to miss a post?
 Follow me on Twitter @SexDoctorSarah or visit my website

 1. Kimmel, M. S. (2005).
 The gender of desire: Essays on male sexuality.
 Albany, NY: State University of New York Press.

 2. Courtenay, W. H. (2000).
 Constructions of masculinity and their influence on men’s well-being: A theory of gender and health.
 Social Science & Medicine, 50, 1385- 1401. doi: 10.1016/S0277-9536(99)00390-1